AbhishekRaoC/MLRLoanDefault/README.md

 Written By Ryan Boldi, Abhishek Rao Chimbili and Abdulla Alattar

-The 2 files for this program are MLR.py.
+The files for this program are MLR.py.
 It uses sklearn's boston dataset to predict house prices based on a bunch of independant variables.

+There are two different classifiers that I tried to use, a support vector machine, and a simple linear regression model.
+The linear regression model had much higher confidence and accuracy than the SVM, so I based all the predictions off of the linear regression model.

-# Boston Dataset:
+## Boston Dataset:
-Data Set Characteristics:
+###Data Set Characteristics:

-:Number of Instances: 506
+###Number of Instances: 506

-:Number of Attributes: 13 numeric/categorical predictive
+###Number of Attributes: 13 numeric/categorical predictive

-:Median Value (attribute 14) is usually the target
+###Median Value (attribute 14) is the target for this project

-:Attribute Information (in order):
+###Attribute Information (in order):
 - CRIM per capita crime rate by town
 - ZN proportion of residential land zoned for lots over 25, 000 sq.ft.